sulami/hcached/README.md

 sets a key-value pair

 - ttl is the maximum time to live for this value, after which it will be discarded.
-I can be relative in seconds or absolute in unix time (even seconds only, no punctuation)
+It can be relative in seconds or absolute in UNIX time (even seconds only, no punctuation).
 - key is the key under which the value will be saved.
 It needs to be a single word, that is without spaces, and can contain all ASCII values between 33 and 126.
-- vaule-size is the size of the value in bytes.
+- value-size is the size of the value in bytes.
 It needs to match in order for the command to be valid.
 - value is the value to set.
 It can contain arbitrary content as long as it is exactly as long as specified